Julia Gibson

 In-person sessions available in Craven Arms and Ludlow from 10.30am to 4pm Monday to Friday.

-Telephone and video call sessions are available during the day and evenings including weekends.
+Telephone and video call sessions are available during the day, evenings and weekends.

 Further information

-I offer a free 15-minute introductory telephone call to explore how counselling can help where you are at the moment and to answer any questions you may have.
+I offer a free 15-minute introductory telephone call or video call using Zoom to explore how counselling can help where you are at the moment and to answer any questions you may have.
 It also provides a space for you to start to get a feel of who I am.

 Craven Arms, Shropshire, SY7